ajread4/ctf-help/Web.md

 ### File extension filtering
 Webs servers sometimes only allow a certain list of uploaded files, if the extension is not allowed, it will not allow upload.
 To bypass, some extension filters split the name based on “.” so adding something like .jpg.php will be allowed for a php reverse shell.

+### Upload Shell
+If there is an upload function and the source code is clearly in php, upload a shell: [SimplePHPShell](https://gist.github.com/joswr1ght/22f40787de19d80d110b37fb79ac3985).

 ## Fuzzing
 Some CTFs dont allow much fuzzing, but in case they do.